-Public Policy Center Releases Latest Lincoln Vital Signs Report - KFOR FM 103.3 1240 AM
+PUBLIC POLICY CENTER RELEASES LATEST LINCOLN VITAL SIGNS REPORT - KFOR FM 103.3 1240 AM

-(KFOR NEWS September 21, 2022) The University of Nebraska Public Policy Center, in coordination with the Lincoln Community Foundation and other local organizations, released the 2022 Lincoln Vital Signs report Sept.
-21st.
+Lincoln, Nebraska (Sept.
+21, 2022) — The University of Nebraska Public Policy Center, in coordination with the Lincoln Community Foundation and other local organizations, released the 2022 Lincoln Vital Signs report Sept.
+21.

 Stacey Hoffman, senior research manager for the Public Policy Center and first author on the report, said there are several facets of the report that are encouraging for Lincoln and its residents.